equipter/mfkey32v2/README.md

 3. Scan your Mifare Classic and begin `read mifare classic` special action **(NOTE: you do not need to have found any keys you just need have a base .nfc file from the output)**
 4. Save your credential on the flipper and begin the card emulation
-5. open your Flipper CLI
-[instructions for CLI](https://forum.flipperzero.one/t/cli-command-line-interface-examples/1874)
-link to [webcli](https://my.flipp.dev/)
+5. connect your flipper and open your Flipper CLI [instructions for CLI](https://forum.flipperzero.one/t/cli-command-line-interface-examples/1874) link to [webcli](https://my.flipp.dev/)
 6. start `log`
-7. while still emulating the UID, approach your flipperzero to the reader
+7. while still emulating the UID, approach your flipperzero to the reader while your device is still connected to the flipper
 8. your CLI should output logs see below for an example. find the lines like this
 ```
 70795 [D][MfClassic]: 939be0d5 keyA block 3 nt/nr/ar: 4e70d691 b3a576be 02c1559b